- What is a rain garden?

 Where can I get plants, drain tile, erosion control products and other supplies?

-Some rain garden and shoreline plants are carried by many local perennial nurseries, as native species are becoming more popular for home and commercial gardening.
+Some rain garden plants are carried by many local perennial nurseries, as native species are becoming more popular for home and commercial gardening.
 Other rain garden plants can be purchased from native plant nurseries.
 You may also choose to transplant some suitable plants in your yard, or you could get divisions from a friend.

-Large quantities of rain garden or shoreline plants typically need to be ordered far in advance, as suppliers do not usually keep them on hand unless they have a ready market for them.
+Large quantities of rain garden plants typically need to be ordered far in advance, as suppliers do not usually keep them on hand unless they have a ready market for them.

 Please do not collect your rain garden plants from wild populations.
 They may be growing everywhere, but they soon won’t be if they are removed from the local landscape.
 Purchase your plants from a reputable nursery that produces them in a sustainable way.
 Use this list of nuseries in Ohio to help you find native plants.

 While drain tiles are not required for most rain garden projects, some homeowners want to direct drainage across or beneath a lawn to the rain garden.
 In this case, most home improvement stores stock drain tile.
 Drain tile is simply a flexible plastic hose that resembles an underground gutter.

 How much will my rain garden planting cost?